ambielecki/dwa15-fall2018/laravel/laravel-and-phpstorm.md

 # Make PhpStorm Laravel friendly

+Both PhpStorm and Laravel are robust and complex systems that attempt to make developer's lives easier by providing an abundance of tools and features for writing software.

+Most of the time, these systems work well together and you get the advantage of Laravel's advanced yet expressive featureset with the support of PhpStorm's rich functionality (code completion, inspections, etc.)

+However, sometimes the two systems are not 100% compatible and extra configuration is needed to make them work together more seamlessly.
+The following notes explain steps to make this happen.

 ## PhpStorm Laravel Plugin
 Install a plugin called *Laravel Plugin* in PhpStorm (via *Preferences* : *Plugins*).